anthonykukal5/MR_DATABASE_4/README.md

 ## Database Structure

-The application uses SQLite as its database.
+The application uses Postsgres as its database.
 The database will be automatically created when you first run the application.

-### Models

-- User: Stores user account information
-- Character: Stores character information
-- Skill: Stores skill information
-- CharacterSkill: Links characters to their skills

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request